 Since turkey is very bland, I suggest brining it to add flavor and serving it with some type of sauce or relish.
 See a few suggestions below.

-I tried cooking the turkey at a higher temperature of 450-500F.
+I tried cooking the turkey at a higher temperature of 450-500F/232-260C.
 While it cooked much faster, I found the meat dried out.
-The medium temperature of 350-375F worked way better.
+The medium temperature of 350-375F/176-190C worked way better.
 The turkey was moist and tender.
-Be sure to check the temperature on your instant thermometer though.
+Be sure to use an instant read thermometer to check the temperature.

-The grilled turkey breast is meant as a light main dish served hot or cold.
+The grilled turkey breast can be a light main dish served hot or cold.
 I love that you can grill vegetables on the other half of the grill while cooking the turkey.
-Here are some examples of great sides for the turkey: Charred Onions, Grilled Hasselback Sweet Potatoes, Grilled Spiced Cauliflower, Grilled Coleslaw and Party Salad with Grilled Vegetables and Quinoa.
+Here are some examples of great grilled side dishes for the turkey: Charred Onions, Grilled Hasselback Sweet Potatoes, Grilled Spiced Cauliflower, Grilled Coleslaw and Party Salad with Grilled Vegetables and Quinoa.

 - Brine the turkey: To me, brining is worth it if you have the time.
 If you don’t, one option is to find a kosher turkey breast which is already brined (but more expensive).